 Pittsburgh by Pittsburgh Artists!
 An Exhibition at Irma Freeman Center for the Imagination, catalogue author /curator Sheila Ali, 2011, published by the IF Center.
 IF gallery created a high quality catalogue of the exhibit. $35 and available through firstname.lastname@example.org.
 Bill O’Driscoll wrote a few words about the catalogue (I get a shout out yeah!)
 See last paragraph of his roundup.

-Three Rivers Arts Festival 2011 blogs about my art project with kids, using my silly ink drawing of Dollar Bank’s historic building at Fourth Ave and Smithfield.
+Three Rivers Arts Festival 2011 project with kids, using my silly ink drawing of Dollar Bank’s historic building at Fourth Ave and Smithfield.
 Photography and blog by Renee Rosensteel

 Pittsburgh Post Gazette writer Diana Nelson Jone’s blogs about my work, Nov 26, 2010